Andromeda1957/LinPwn/README.md

 I am using `system()` instead of `execve()`This is because`execve()` doesnt return instead the LinPwn process will terminate upon exiting the shell so the use of `system()`is forced.<br>
 I try to follow the google C++ style guide and C++ best practices to the best of my ability
 ## Usage
-1. shell - This command runs /bin/sh<br>
+1. shell - This command Executes /bin/sh<br>
 Example usage:`Shell> id`<br>
 Type exit to return to LinPwn.<br>
 2. readfile - This command will print the contents of a file.<br>